Your Guide to the Perfect Outdoor Kitchen Pavilion

 Think through your workstations.
 You’ll want dedicated zones for hot tasks (grilling), cold tasks (refrigeration), wet tasks (sink), and dry tasks (prep).
 A frequent mistake is not giving these functional areas enough counter space.
 Ensure there’s plenty of room on either side of the grill for platters and tools.
 Proper space planning is a core part of our masonry design and construction, ensuring your kitchen is as practical as it is beautiful.

-Design for Easy Flow and Function
+Plan for Traffic Flow and Functionality

 Your outdoor kitchen should feel like a natural extension of your home, not a distant outpost.
 A poor layout can make cooking and entertaining feel disjointed.
 One of the biggest mistakes is placing the kitchen too far from the house.
 Think about all the trips you’ll make back and forth for ingredients, dishes, and forgotten utensils.
 Keeping it close to a back door makes everything much simpler.